systopia/de.systopia.contactsource/README.md

 This extension aims to fix these three problems.
 It creates a new activity type ``First Contact`` to mark the event of the first encounter with the contact.
 Activities have a date, a campaign, and survive the merge process without losing data.

 For convenience, this extension also features:
-* mandatory field set in the create contact form, so you are forced to provide this information
+* you can either decide to override CiviCRM's ``source`` field *or* render a virtual source field in the contact summary with the new ``First Contact`` activity data
-* the current source field in the contact summary is now displaying the values of the new ``First Contact`` activities
+* a mandatory field set in the contact create form, so you are forced to provide this information
-* statistics on your contact sources can now be produced with the activity/campaign reports
+* statistics on your contact source activities can now be produced with the activity/campaign reports